A poem written as a metaphor for changes in life and new relationships

 As summer approaches and people go hiking in the woods, it becomes necessary to be able to spot harmful plants that can ruin a vacation or day out

-A guide to the most misleading claims and the counters to the industry's statements.
+This article will serve as a guide to the most misleading claims about vacuum cleaners and shares counters to the industry's statements.

 Sex education for the young is the topic of many heated arguments.
 Here is a rational discussion on the matter with a peek back into history.